nicklockwood/iPrompt/README.md

     @property (nonatomic, copy) NSString *remindButtonLabel;

 This is the label for the "remind me later" button in the alert.
 If not set, the button label will default to "Remind Me Later".
 If you wish to disable the remind button, set this to an empty string.
+If the user presses the remind button on a prompt, it will not be shown again until the remind period has passed..

+    @property (nonatomic, copy) NSString *cancelButtonLabel;

+This is the label for the cancel button in the alert.
+If not set, the cancel button will be hidden.
+If you wish to enable the cancel button, set this to a non-empty string.
+If the user presses the cancel button on a prompt, it will never be displayed again even if it is marked as recurring.

     @property (nonatomic, strong) NSURL *actionURL;

-This is a URL that will be opened when the user presses the action button in the alert (required).
+This is a URL that will be opened when the user presses the action button in the alert.
+If not set, the action button will close the alert without performing any further function (although you can still detect and react to this event using the delegate).

     @property (nonatomic, assign) NSUInteger usesUntilPrompt;